projectacrn/acrn-hypervisor/doc/developer-guides/graphviz.rst

 .. literalinclude:: images/boot-flow.dot

-and the generated output would appear as this:
+and the generated output would appear as:

 .. graphviz:: images/boot-flow.dot
   :name: boot-flow-example